-For 2018, the City is allocating close to \$2.6 million of the net tax levy to its combined capital and unusual spending programs.
+For 2020, the City is allocating close to \$2.24 million of the net tax levy to its combined capital and unusual spending programs.
+Note this is down from 2019 as a significant portion of capital spend will be required to pay down the debt financing from the latest downtown revitalization.